medialab/minet/docs/cli.md

 Instagram User Followers Command
 ================================

-Scrape Instagram followers with a given username or user url.
+Scrape Instagram followers with a given username, user url or user id.
 On verified accounts, you may be unable to get all of them.

 This requires to be logged in to an Instagram account, so